-- Google also indexes images - → This in itself is no problem - For preview, a smaller version of the image is created and stored locally; this is shown alongside the link - → Reducing an image's size is a modification of the original picture and therefore requires the owners permission - " Unless the content is no longer discernible - Therefore this practice is forbidden! - Similarity: Extracting the description of the webpage and showing it with the link - → This is however a privileged use ("small citation") Additionally this is the intended use for the meta too - " Additionally this is the intended use for the meta tag! - Currently ongoing litigation; final decision pending!
+- Google also indexes images - → This in itself is no problem - For preview, a smaller version of the image is created and stored locally; this is shown alongside the link - → Reducing an image's size is a modification of the original picture and therefore requires the owners permission - " Unless the content is no longer discernible - Therefore this practice is forbidden! - Similarity: Extracting the description of the webpage and showing it with the link - → This is however a privileged use ("small citation") - " Additionally this is the intended use for the meta tag! - Currently ongoing litigation; final decision pending!